 - Air Brakes

 Sponsors of the Diesel Technology Academy include Stribling Equipment, Empire Truck Sales, and Total Transportation.
 Students will find the Diesel Equipment Technology program a reliable and thorough training ground for employment in the Diesel industry.
 The program has an excellent reputation with local industries looking for skilled workers and placement of students who complete the program is a top priority.
-Typical jobs filled by students who have completed this program include fleet preventative maintenance technicians, truck or truck engine dealer technicians, or material handling equipment repair.
-The average annual income for these positions is $50,000 at the state level.
+Graduates of this program typically go to work at local dealerships that sell and service heavy duty trucks and or Industrial equipment such as Dozers, Excavators, Backhoes, logging equipment etc. The average annual income for these positions is $50,000 at the state level.

 Courses Are Offered At These Locations